£0.00

 - What tools help most?
 Dollies, sack trucks, sliders, straps, blankets, and gloves.

 - Any special care for fridges/sofas/wardrobes?
 Yes.
-Each has its own quirks, covered in this guide.
+Each has its own steps in this guide.

 - Key reminder: Protect yourself first.
 Gloves, sturdy footwear, and safe lifting techniques reduce the risk of injury.